 This challenge provides me with hard-fought experience seeking the clarity, confidence, and congruence I want for my clients.
 I cannot promise you the perfect outcome when you work with me.
 When you work with me, I promise that I will be present for you as we engage in conversations over clarity in your life.
 I have personally experienced the confidence that comes out of a deep sense of clarity about who you are and who God made you.
 And when you bring clarity, you are equipped to find unity between your most authentic self and your vocational calling.

 In my coaching, I am careful about making promises.
 I promise to show up and be present with each client and group.
 I promise to give my best effort in my training.
 And I promise that if you show up with your best effort, you will be well on your way to finding clarity, confidence, and congruence in your life.
 I’d love for you to consider working with me.
 We will discover your most authentic self and work together to craft a journey toward living your best self.
-Schedule a free 30-minute discovery call today.
+Schedule a free strategy call today.